exercism/go/exercises/concept/vehicle-purchase/.docs/hints.md

 # Hints

-## 1. Determine if you will need a drivers licence
+## 1. Determine if you will need a driver's licence

 - Use the [equals comparison operator][comparison-operators] to check whether your input equals a certain string.
 - Use one of the two [logical operators][logical-operators] you learned about in the boolean concept to combine the two requirements.